Whey-ah-Wichen Shoreline Restoration Update: Picnic Shelter, Rain Gardens, and Beneficial Reuse

 Upland Improvements

 This fall saw the completion of the upland portion of the project.
 Perhaps the most exciting feature is a new picnic shelter, located between the boat launch and Wally’s Burgers, which features səlilwətaɬ red posts and yellow cedar beams.
-The picnic shelter is connected to the accessible parking spots and the beach via new gravel pathway.
+The picnic shelter is connected to the accessible parking spots and the beach via a new gravel pathway.

 In place of the old picnic shelter, and the lawn area above it, is a 3-tiered rain garden system.
 These gardens will capture rainwater runoff from the upper parking lots and prevent pollutants from entering səlilwət (Burrard Inlet) by trapping them in the soil and plants